reeddunkle/Codjo/Talking_Points/Optimizing_Part1.md

 ### "Linearithmic" — `O(N log(N))`

-We'll go over sorting algorithms in the near future, but you should be aware that my earlier example of [Bubble Sort is notoriously bad](https://youtu.be/k4RRi_ntQc8) (`O(N²)`).
+We'll go over sorting algorithms in the near future, but you should be aware that my earlier example of Bubble Sort is [notoriously bad](https://youtu.be/k4RRi_ntQc8).

 Better algorithms like quick sort and merge sort achieve `O(N log(N))`.
 [Some people](https://en.wikipedia.org/wiki/Time_complexity#Linearithmic_time) call `O(N log(N))` "linearithmic" as shorthand.
 Personally, I just say "N log N".

 ### Exponential — `O(2ⁿ)`

-An example of this is a recursive Fibonacci function:
+This recursive Fibonacci function grows at an exponential rate.
+Its growth doubles for every 1 of the input:

 ```python
 def fib(n):